Best Karting Championships in the UK (2026 Guide)

 The right championship depends on three things: your budget, your experience level, and your goals.
 If you are in your first season, start at a level where you can be mid-grid or better.
 Being dead last every round teaches you very little and costs the same as being competitive.

-If your goal is to move into cars within 2 to 3 years, you want to be racing at national level (Super One or BKC) and consistently finishing in the top ten before making the jump.
+If your goal is to move into cars within 2 to 3 years, you want to be racing at national level (Super One, Wera Tools BKC IAME Series or TKC) and consistently finishing in the top ten before making the jump.
 Car racing teams look at karting results, and a strong Super One record carries real weight.

 If your goal is to race for fun and improve, club championships and arrive-and-drive series offer brilliant racing at a fraction of the cost.
 There is no shame in racing at club level.
 Many of the best kart racers in the country never move to cars and instead compete for club and regional titles year after year.